zerocracy/zerocracy.github.io/pages/policy.md

 You can add funds to the project by VISA or MasterCard via [Stripe](https://www.stripe.com) at the project web page.
 Fund will be used to pay programmers for job completion and to pay Zerocracy management [fee](#23).
+We will automatically recharge your card when the project runs out of funds.
+To disable recharing use [pause/activate](#24) option.

 <a name="22" href="#22">§22</a>
 "Refunds."
 All unused funds will be returned to you immediately per your request by [email](mailto:refund@zerocracy.com).
+Refunds will be mailed back to you as a cheque of a US bank.

 <a name="23" href="#23">§23</a>
 "Management fee."